Completion of a Degree

 Students are advised to file an online application for degree at least two terms prior to completing work for a baccalaureate degree.
 This will allow time for the application to be processed and completion of degree requirements to be verified.
 The absolute deadline to apply for degree is the tenth day of the term in which the student plans to graduate.
 Online applications are available at http://www.uab.edu/commencement/degree-applications.

-Although degrees are officially conferred in April and December, students receive their diplomas approximately four weeks after the end of the regular term in which they complete their degree requirements, provided the application for degree is submitted by the published deadline.
+Students receive their diplomas approximately four weeks after the end of the regular term in which they complete their degree requirements, provided the application for degree is submitted by the published deadline.
 Please visit the commencement website for additional information http://www.uab.edu/commencement.